AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 After constructing a phase, supplying an initial guess, and adding constraints/objectives, we can now use psiopt to solve or optimize the trajectory.
 The settings of the optimizer can be manipulated through a reference to PSIOPT attached to the phase object.
 However, calls to the optimizer are handled through the phase itself as shown below.
-Both of these topics are handled in more details in the section on PSIOPT.
+Both of these topics are handled in more details in the section on :ref:`PSIOPT <psiopt-guide>`.

 .. code-block:: python